sporto/elm-tutorial/resources/players_list.md

 #### ViewModel

 This view expects a `ViewModel` as model.
 Why not just pass a list of users?
 That would be fine for many cases, but often in your views you might need additional data.
 By creating a view model we allow space to evolve without having to refactor too much later.

-Also note:

-- `bonuses` is hardcoded to `999` for now, we will need to get this from other models.